lukan1u/Vaccum-Cleaner/CyberSecurity - Online Learning/Online Resources/Commonwealth Bank.md

 5. [Frequently Asked Questions - Ransomware | Information Security Office (berkeley.edu)](https://security.berkeley.edu/faq/ransomware/)
 6. [What to do before and after a cybersecurity breach? | american.edu](https://www.american.edu/kogod/research/cybergov/upload/what-to-do.pdf)

+Report:
+The cyber attack performed was a phishing email that spread to other accounts in combination with malware that spread via the link.
+Reason behind it is that phishing emails are usually spammed across many accounts